dkgolfnut5192/YOURCONTROLS__2024_JustFlight_RJ_PROFESSIONAL/README.md

     - EFB - GND PWR, GND STAIR, and GND AIR buttons do not work, you will have to push on both pilots EFB's
     - ENGINE start Switch works, but you need to hold in Start position for a second or two for it to synch to second pilot
     - LVLCHG and THRUST Lights May not be synching properly.
 Ihave seen mixed results on this
     - MAN RATE btn is finicky.
-You may have to have second pilot disconnect, then seet the MAN RATE btn to match then join the session again to keep synch.
+You may have to have second pilot disconnect, then set the MAN RATE btn to match then join the session again to keep synch.

 # FIXES
    - DEC 11,2025